-When Snowy first came to London when he was about 15 he put in some Bromley time, staying at Dominguez towers in Cedar Road.
-I remember that having just met really we went skating in the City all day and returned to Bromley that night.
-Snowy skated hard all day, ate at Bens and then we ended up in a bizarre rave in a house on the high street.
+We just spoke to Daniel ‘Snowy’ Kinloch for an exclusive interview.
+Snowy first came to London when he was about 15.
+He put in some Bromley time, staying at Dominguez towers in Cedar Road.
+I remember that having just met really we went skating in the city all day and returned to Bromley that night.
+Snowy skated hard all day, ate at Ben’s and then we ended up in a bizarre rave in a house on the high street.
 We hardly knew anyone there and he certainly didn’t but in minutes he was drinking with the best of us and dancing to drum and bass with his top off.
-After getting home in the early hours thanks to Ben’s body clock he was up and out skating early doors the next day.
+After getting home in the early hours, thanks to Ben’s body clock he was up and out skating early doors the next day.
 He hasn’t slowed down since.
 I was very pleased to get this interview from him half penned on a coach between airports.
 His words are interesting and his positive outlook refreshing.
 Enjoy what he has to say here…

 Yes Snowy!
 What’s new?

 Ok whats new?
 The sun is out for a start so been hitting those rays as much as possible after this winter of discontent.
 Then i have been working a lot on Landscape stuff, we just went on an Athens trip with an article dropping in the new Sidewalk with a tight edit by Sean Lomax to accompany it..
 Aside from all this my girl and mines dog just had puppies, 12 of the little buggers so that’s pretty new to me…